 What happens if the tenant can stay in the United Kingdom for a limited time?
 In that case you need to perform the right to rental check in the period of 28 days before the start of the tenancy.

 But, you do not need to check tenants living in some types of accommodation.
 Typical examples can include most care homes and social housing accommodation.
+Check the code of practice on excluded agreements for further information.

 A rented property would usually get accepted as a tenant's only home, or main home, if: